 You can qualify for Medicare if you are age 65 or older or if you have certain disabilities.
 Medicare coverage includes outpatient care, prescription drugs, and inpatient hospital care.
 Click here to learn more.

 Through the Ryan White CARE Act and the AIDS Drug Assistance Program (ADAP)

 Even with new insurance coverage options through the ACA, Ryan White continues to play a huge role to help with gaps in coverage and affordability.
 But the funding for this program depends on Congress, so it’s important to advocate for its reauthorization.
-In recent years, some states have had to create waiting lists for ADAPs.

 Through Patience Assistance Programs (PAPs)

 Patient Assistance Programs (PAPs) offer free or low-cost HIV medications to people who do not qualify for any other insurance or assistance programs such as Medicaid, Medicare, or AIDS Drug Assistance Programs (ADAPs)